adriennekline/pylogik/README.md

 ---

 # Conclusion
 This package offers a user friendly dice score calculation and dice score plotting functionality to showcase the intersection and complement of each image relative to the other.
-This package will be continually built on to incorporate other statistical and image processin functionality
+This package will be continually built on to incorporate other statistical and image processing functionality